-While performing strengthening exercises, weights can be gradually increased, but should never exceed 10–20 pounds.
+- While performing strengthening exercises, weights can be gradually increased, if no symptoms arise.
 If you've never exercised or strength trained before, start with a lower resistance and increase your reps before you add weight.
-According to the New England Journal of Medicine, breast cancer survivors with lymphedema who participated in slowly-progressive weight lifting resulted in reduced lymphedema symptoms and recurrence, and an increase in strength.
-Adding stretching exercises to your routine will help preserve range of motion and minimize skin scarring.
-These stretching exercises are especially important during post-op and radiation for cancer patients.
+According to PubMed, based on a systematic review update and meta-analysis: Resistance exercise can potentially decrease breast cancer related lymphedema symptoms and increase strength.

 Julie Caldwell MPT, CLT is a physical therapist at Main Line Health Newtown Square.